CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Video example: https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name) this will be re-done by Aada

-!!! note
-     Open Beta version of SD Desktop has only **40 GB of disk space.** If you are trying to import more then 40 GB of data you will see the following            error: XXXXX

-For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
+For security reasons, your private workspace in SD Desktop is **completely isolated from the Internet**.
 If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before:

 * download your scripts from GitHub and save them in a specific container in SD Desktop

 * access SD Desktop and use the SD Connect Downloader to make a copy of the scripts

-!!! note
-    To import encrypted data from SD Connect to SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.
-Is this true :-)?

 img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">